Concealed Carry Picture

 8. Confidentiality and Communication

-• The Superintendent will notify the following groups of approved applications:
+• The Superintendent will notify the following groups of employees who are carrying concealed weapons.

 o Local law enforcement agencies with jurisdiction.